jesseopdenbrouw/riscv-rv32/README.md

 compiler for RISC-V. `sbrk`, `read`, `write`, `times` and `gettimeofday` are supported.
 The External (system) Timer is implemented and generates an interrupt if `time` >= `timecmp`.
 The processor can handle up to 16 fast local interrupts.
-Read from ROM, RAM and I/O require 2 clock cycles.
+Reads from ROM, RAM and I/O require 2 clock cycles.
 Writes require 1 clock cycles.
 Multiplications require 3 clock cycles, divisions require 16+2 clock cycles.
 Jumps/calls/branches taken require 3 clock cycles, the